Our Appointment System

 As part of the Bramhall and Cheadle Hulme Primary Care Network, we also have access to care coordinators providing specific support for people living with frailty, cancer, learning disabilities, long-term conditions and a wellbeing team who take referrals for patients where social issues such as housing, benefits or caring responsibilities might be impacting their health.
 There are other community services our reception team can direct patients to for minor ailments including community pharmacists and the minor eye conditions service.

-Although our reception team are not medically qualified, they have received a great deal of training both via formal courses and regular in-house updates.
-All Stockport practices have been supported with care navigation training for their reception teams as the range of clinicians working in primary care has expanded.
+Although our reception team are not medically qualified, they have received a great deal of training both via formal courses and regular in-house updates to ensure appointments are booked with the correct person in an appropriate timescale.
+All Stockport practices have been supported with care navigation training for their reception teams as the range of clinicians working in primary care has expanded and this is a national NHS initiative.

 All medical receptionists and administrators are bound by the same medical confidentiality as clinicians.
 This is something the practice takes very seriously and our staff undertake formal training and regular in-house updates.
 The questions asked are required to direct an appointment request to the most appropriate clinician or service.